Ajaykannagit/newsApp/README.md

     ```properties
     apiKey=YOUR_NEWSAPI_KEY
     ```
-4. Build and Run the app.
+4. Build and Run.

 ## 🤝 Contribution

-Feel free to fork the repository and submit a Pull Request!
+Contributions are welcome!
+Star the repo if you like it. ⭐

 ---
-*Built with ❤️ by Ajay kanna A*
+*Built with ❤️ by **Ajay kanna A***